Discover Your Entrepreneurial Archetype: Explore the Big Five and Identify Yours

 Agile Adaptability, Market Trend Identification, and Rapid Exploitation

-• Focus: Generating revenue
+- Focus: Generating revenue

-• Need: To earn wealth and gain recognition and esteem
+- Need: To earn wealth and gain recognition and esteem

-• Sacrifice: The joy of being singularly committed to a compelling cause
+- Sacrifice: The joy of being singularly committed to a compelling cause

 Notable Opportunist Entrepreneurs

-1. Kevin Systrom and Mike Krieger, co-founders of Instagram, launched the photo-sharing app that rapidly gained popularity due to its simplicity and novel filters.
-They quickly capitalized on its popularity by selling to Facebook for $1 billion, demonstrating their ability to exploit market opportunities rapidly without a long-term commitment to managing the company.
+- Kevin Systrom and Mike Krieger, co-founders of Instagram, launched the photo-sharing app that rapidly gained popularity due to its simplicity and novel filters.
+They quickly capitalized on its popularity by selling to Facebook for $1 billion, demonstrating their ability to exploit market opportunities rapidly without a long-term commitment to the company.

 Personality of the Opportunist

-Opportunists to the core, they generally have no interest in sticking around to see what a company turns into over the long haul.
-In their eyes, that’s the job of a strategic buyer and/or new management team.
+Not only do these entrepreneurs seize opportunities swiftly but they are agile, adaptable, and quick to pivot their strategies to align with market dynamics.
+They generally have no interest in sticking around to see what a company turns into over the long haul.
+In their eyes, that’s the job of a strategic buyer and/or new leadership team.

-What Type of Entrepreneur Are You?
+Which Type of Entrepreneur Are You?

 Appreciating the distinct traits of each archetype — from their innovative creativity and strategic resource management to their agile adaptability, deep expertise, dedication to personal freedom, or resilience in unforeseen situations — enriches our comprehension of the varied entrepreneurial landscape today.
-Embracing these differentiators and identifying what types we resonate with not only helps us celebrate the diversity of entrepreneurship but also empowers us to unlock the potential for greater innovation, growth, and collective success along our own journey.
+Embracing these differentiators and identifying what types we resonate with not only helps us celebrate the diversity of entrepreneurship but also empowers us to unlock the potential for greater innovation, growth, and collective success along our own journeys.